-And while the holidays certainly helps us take stock of our blessings, it’s undoubtedly centered around the time-honored activity of breaking bread—and entering a massive “food coma” after eating all those goodies.
+And while the holidays certainly help us take stock of our blessings, it’s undoubtedly centered around the time-honored activity of breaking bread—and entering a massive “food coma” after eating all those goodies.

 Yes, food coma (also known as postprandial somnolence) is a real thing, with science to back it up.
 Here, learn all about this phenomenon, the foods most likely to cause it, and what you can do to prevent one this Thanksgiving.

 What is a food coma?